EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 $$0 \leq a < b \leq c < d$$.
 This gives us an idea for how to construct a solution: if the function
-$$f(b)-f(a)$$ is zero outside the interval $$[a,b]$$ and $$f(d)-f(c)$$ is zero outside of the interval $$[c,d]$$, then their inner product will be zero, since the product of the two functions will be zero everwhere.
+$$f(b)-f(a)$$ is zero outside the interval $$[a,b]$$ and $$f(d)-f(c)$$ is zero outside of the interval $$[c,d]$$, then their inner product will be zero, since the product of the two functions will be zero everywhere.

 The easiest way to do this is with indicator functions.
 Defining $$𝟙_{[0,t]}(x) = \begin{cases}1
 \textnormal{ if } x \leq t \\ 0 \textnormal{ if } x > t \end{cases}$$.